 Do you know that scientists are now able to grow body parts in the lab?
 Yes, you read it right!
 This incredible medical breakthrough is called tissue engineering.
 So, what is tissue engineering?
 It’s a process that uses a combination of cells and biochemical and physicochemical factors to improve or replace biological functions.
 In simpler terms, tissue engineering is the art of creating living, functional tissues in the lab, which can help the body heal or replace damaged tissues and organs.
-To create these tissues, scientists use a combination of scaffolds, cells, and active chemicals to create complex three-dimensional structures that can mimic natural tissues.
+To create these tissues, scientists use a combination of scaffolds, cells, and active chemicals to create complex 3D cell culture that can mimic natural tissues.
 These engineered tissues can then be implanted into the body, where they can integrate with the surrounding tissue and help repair or replace damaged or diseased organs.

 There are three types of cells that scientists use to create these engineered tissues: autologous, allogeneic, and xenogeneic cells, as highlighted in the figure below: